Strawberries From Your Own Garden

 Copper tape secured around raised beds or the sides of pots deters these pests by shocking them as they attempt to slime over it.
 But make sure leaves or runners aren’t creating a bridge over the copper.

 Empty citrus rinds placed upside down at the edge of the bed might attract slugs.
 Check them early in the morning.
+Some gardeners attract slugs to bowls of beer sunk into the soil, where they drown.

 Diseases